Miss Holcomb on the 4th of July

 devin_holcomb@etiwanda.org

-Hey, hey, 8th grade!
-Welcome to Language Arts and Social Studies!
-My name is Miss Holcomb and I am so excited to be your teacher this year!
-This will be my fourth year in Etiwanda School District and second year in 8th grade.
+My name is Miss Holcomb and I am so excited to be your Language Arts and Social Studies teacher this year!
+This will be my fifth year in Etiwanda School District and third year in 8th grade.
 I am thrilled to share your final middle school experience with you!

 I received my Bachelor's degree from the University of California, Davis in Human Development and received my teaching credential and Master's in Education from the University of La Verne!
 I love to have fun and discover new ways to make lessons engaging for all of my students!
 In our class, you can expect: